Unmanned Aerial Vehicle Path Planning for Traffic Estimation and Detection of Non-Recurrent Congestion: Literature Review

-Alternatively, researchers have investigated techniques which aim to identify the most likely traffic model given observed data.
-In the case of incident detection, each model represents a different parametrization of the traffic model that reflects a certain level of incident severity.
-The first article to consider this approach used an extended Kalman filter to select the most likely model \cite{willsky1980}.
-Then, this framework was enhanced to allow for dependencies between models chosen across time steps \cite{wang2016}.
-Specifically, an interactive multiple model ensemble Kalman filter and a multiple model particle filter were developed to simultaneously estimate traffic state and incident severity given specified incident evolution dynamics \cite{wang2014, wang2016, wang2016a}.\\
+Alternative model-based estimation techniques include methods that aim to identify the most likely traffic model among a set of models; in these methods, each model represents a different configuration of parameters \citep{wang2016,wang2016a}.
+In the case of incident detection, each model parametrization reflects a certain level of incident severity.
+The first article to consider this approach used an extended Kalman filter to select the most likely model \citep{willsky1980}.
+This framework was then enhanced to allow for dependencies between the most likely models chosen across time \citep{wang2016}.
+In particular, given pre-specified incident evolution dynamics, an interactive multiple model ensemble Kalman filter and a multiple model particle filter were used to simultaneously estimate traffic states and the incident severity \citep{wang2014, wang2016, wang2016a}.

-For typical sensor data such as speed and occupancy measurements, a major limitation of the aforementioned methods is that they are not able to distinguish between congestion observations due to incident induced capacity reductions, and similar observations from congested states under normal operating conditions.
-To address this problem, we propose the use of unmanned aerial vehicles to directly estimate incident severity and traffic state.
-Drones can be equipped with cameras to monitor road and traffic conditions \cite{chow2016}.
-Then, using image processing techniques they can detect incidents by analyzing objects in a frame across time \cite{ikeda1999, wang2005a}.\\
+In model-based estimation methods that use a macroscopic traffic model, for typical sensor data such as speed-density measurements, it is difficult to distinguish between traffic patterns that result from incidents and similar patterns observed under incident-free congestion.
+In particular, whether there is an incident or not, we will observe low speed and high density measurements under congested conditions.
+This poor observability is further discussed in Section \ref{sec:drone}.

-This raises challenges pertaining to the appropriate parameter-state estimation and drone navigation procedures.
-We assume that density data from loop detectors and less frequent speed measurements from GPS equipped probe vehicles are available.
-For estimation, we use a dual state-parameter ensemble Kalman filter (EnKF) with traffic dynamics represented by the cell transmission model (CTM).
-This generates time-varying Gaussian distributions that represent the uncertainty on parameter and state estimates.
-To minimize this uncertainty, we develop an online one-step lookahead path planning algorithm that evaluates candidate drone trajectories based on anticipated reduction in average variance of state and parameter estimates.\\
+Thus, we propose an estimation-planning framework that navigates a UAV towards informative traffic/incident state observations.
+First, we present a dual state EnKF estimation procedure that generates Gaussian distributions reflecting the uncertainty on traffic/parameter state estimates.
+Then, we navigate the UAV towards observations that minimize the mean uncertainty; effectively, the UAV is navigated towards congested incident locations where it is difficult to infer the incident state from speed-density data.
+We note that the proposed path planning procedure can be used to navigate a mobile sensor towards uncertainty minimizing observations without updating parameters that represent incident severity.
+Similarly, the proposed estimation procedure (that maintains a monotonic relationship between measurements and incident parameters) can be used without the additional uncertainty-minimizing UAV observations.